-In 2015 on a sea map in the National archive of the Netherlands a reference to a ship disaster dating to 1715 AD in Finland was discovered.
-The identification was simple only one Dutch ship was reported to have sunk there in the period and that is Huis te Warmelo.
+A reference to a ship disaster dating to 1715 AD in Finland was discovered on a sea map in the National archive of the Netherlands in 2015.
+The identification was simple, only one Dutch ship was reported to have sunk there in the period: the Huis te Warmelo.

 Dutch-Anglo fleet in the Baltic Sea area